 - How many teeth they are replacing (one, several or all of them)

 - Whether they are fixed in place or removable

 - Whether they are supported by the gum or by implants inserted into the jaw bone

-- The material they are made from
+- The materials they are made from

 The term ‘dentures' covers a whole range of false teeth options.
-It could be anything from one single replacement tooth hooked around neighbouring teeth, to a full set of teeth on an acrylic base.
+It could be anything from one single replacement tooth hooked around neighbouring teeth, to a full set of fake teeth on an acrylic base.

-Complete vs. partial dentures
+Complete / full dentures

 Partial dentures are used when some healthy, natural teeth are still present.
 They are carefully shaped by a dental technician to fit around and clip onto any remaining teeth.
 Both the artificial teeth and gum are coloured to be a good match with your natural teeth and gums.